googlearchive/android-audio-high-performance/oboe/README.md

     - Browse to oboe/build.gradle
     - Click "OK"
 1. Click Run -> Run, choose the sample you wish to run
+1. Update sample's copy of Oboe source code after the sample has been compiled before
+    - go to oboe/lib-oboe
+    - git pull origin master

 Screenshots
 -----------